HL7/fhir-shc-vaccination-ig/input/includes/immunization.md

 Verifiers SHALL be able to meaningfully process and interpret codes from ALL of the systems listed above.

+##### When should vaccine manufacturer be provided?

+**For COVID-19:** If `vaccineCode` contains a code from a code system with `No` in the "COVID-19: Specify manufacturer?" column in the table above, Issuers SHALL NOT separately provide manufacturer.
+Otherwise, if `vaccineCode` contains a code from a code system with `Yes (optional)` in the "COVID-19: Specify manufacturer?" column, Issuers MAY separately provide manufacturer.
+Otherwise, Issuers SHALL separately provide manufacturer using one of the approaches described above.

+This is necessary to provide sufficient information for Verifiers to assess immunity based on the vaccination data in the SMART Health Cards.
+For example, the Pfizer and Moderna mRNA COVID-19 vaccines share the same SNOMED code (`1119349007`) but have different timing for the second dose; Verifiers may wish to know if two doses were administered with the correct timing and confirm that they were both from the same manufacturer.
+Another example: there is a single ATC/DDD code (`J07BX03`) for *all* COVID-19 vaccines; this is not sufficient information for Verifiers to assess immunity because some vaccines require multiple doses and some do not.

+**For other diseases:** If `vaccineCode` contains a GTIN, Issuers SHALL NOT separately provide manufacturer.
+Otherwise, Issuers SHOULD provide the manufacturer if they believe this information could be necessary or useful for Verifiers.

+For example, if there are multiple vaccines for a specific disease with different numbers of doses, different schedules for doses, or meaningful differences in effectiveness, Issuers SHOULD provide manufacturer using one of the approaches described above.

+Note manufacturer and lot number may be recorded together in vaccine records.
+To conform with this IG, manufacturer SHALL NOT appear in the `lotNumber` element; instead, Issuers SHALL apply the above conformance criteria to determine when and how manufacturer can be identified.

 #### CVX and MVX codes

 When vaccine and manufacturer are provided using US-centric terminology (CVX and MVX, respectively) for COVID-19 vaccinations, CDC [provides a list](https://www.cdc.gov/vaccines/programs/iis/COVID-19-related-codes.html) that includes "Sale Proprietary Name" (e.g., `Moderna COVID-19 Vaccine`).
 The "Sale Proprietary Name" or other trade name SHALL NOT be included in FHIR resources, but MAY be used by actors when producing human-readable representations of these resources.

+Note that as of May 2021, CVX implicitly identifies specific vaccine products and manufacturers **only for COVID-19**.
+For other diseases, CVX typically identifies just the target disease and vaccine type.
+Issuers that only populate `vaccineCode` with a CVX code therefore MAY provide a manufacturer separately for COVID-19 vaccines, and SHOULD provide a manufacturer

 #### Universal terminology